usds/ditap-curriculum-update/3_Curriculum/3C_DITAP-Adaptation-Curriculum/3C.2_DITAP-Strategy-For-Executive-Leaders-Curriculum/Module 3/Case Study Exercise: Leading Through Risk.md

 - "What would need to be true for this risk to materialize?"

 Quality indicators:
-- Good analysis: Evidence-based risk assessment distinguishes legal requirements from preferences, considers both action and inaction costs
+- Good analysis: Evidence-based risk assessment distinguishes legal requirements from preferences, considers both action and inaction costs.
-- Poor analysis: Fear-based assessment, conflates preferences with requirements, ignores inaction costs
+- Poor analysis: Fear-based assessment, conflates preferences with requirements, ignores inaction costs.

 **Part B: User story development**